LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    the :ref:`fio` is useful.

 #.
 The rest of the test data for
-   course abbreviations comp170 and all the data for comp150 in the homework directory.
+   course abbreviations comp170 and all the data for comp150 is in the homework directory.
    There are also sample solution files for the summaries (including some extra credit additions at the ends of lines).
    Their names end in ``_solution.txt`` to distinguish them from the